Tiburon, California: 1775–1882

 Tiburón means "shark" in Spanish.
-Whether Lt.
-Juan Manuel de Ayala saw a number of sharks near where he anchored the San Carlos in August 1775, off what is now Angel Island, or whether the tree-covered Tiburon Peninsula looked like a shark we may never know.
 He named the land Punta del Tiburón, or Shark Point.
 The Coast Miwok Indians had lived here for thousands of years, but there is no clear concept of what they called the peninsula.

 John Reed, from Dublin, received a provisional grant for much of Southern Marin, including the Tiburon Peninsula, from the Mexican authorities in 1831, and was formally granted the Rancho Corte Madera del Presidio in 1834.
 Reed married Hilaria Sánchez, daughter of the commandante of the San Francisco Presidio in 1836.
 The Reed name is preserved on streets, subdivisions, and the local school district.
 Various forms of Hilaria's name, and that of her granddaughter Hilarita Reed, are found on streets, a housing development, and the Catholic Church.

 Hilarita married Dr. Benjamin Lyford, who became the first land developer with his Lyford's Hygeia, now Old Tiburon.
 The Benjamin and Hilarita Lyford House, formerly located on their dairy farm on Strawberry Point, is now a feature of the Audubon Society's Western Headquarters and Sanctuary on Greenwood Beach Road.